Sunday, January 2, 2011

 First, it came naturally to me.
 And, secondly, it was the only way I could find to survive the ordeal and its associated consequences.

-Once my vision was restored (with contact lenses I now have 20/25 in one eye and 20/45 in the other) through the medical miracles of seven eye surgeries, it took me another three years (2003 – 2006) to, once again, learn to navigate the “normal” world.
+Once my vision was restored (with contact lenses I now have 20/25 in one eye and 20/45 in the other) through the medical miracles of seven eye surgeries, it then took me another five or so years to, again, learn to navigate the “normal” world.

 One thing that made my return particularly dramatic was that I lost my eyesight before “9/11” and returned after it.
 The world I SAW when I returned was, thus, very changed.

-Still an extended time of severe vision impairment would, no doubt, present most people with an experience like that of Rip Van Winkle, asleep for twenty years -- an inordinate challenge.
+Still an extended time of severe vision impairment would, no doubt, present anyone with an experience like that of Rip Van Winkle, asleep for twenty years -- an inordinate challenge.

 In fact, statistics indicate that better than one-third of those who have had their sight restored after a period of extended blindness, walk with their eyes closed and/or elect to sit in the dark.